1. Introduction

 We can, optionally, specify a number as the maximum result size that will be returned.
 If we omit it, Spring Data JPA assumes a result size of 1.

-Remembering that we want to know what is the first occupied seat and who is occupying it, we can get it omitting the number in these two ways:
+Since we want to know which was the first seat to be occupied and who is occupying it, we can get it by omitting the number in these two ways:

 Passenger findFirstByOrderBySeatNumberAsc();